vllm-project/vllm-spyre/docs/contributing/README.md

 1. `Topology Aware Allocation`:
       1. This mode supports users to request a special set of AIU cards based on `PCI` topology.
 By using this mode, we can guarantee to pick up AIU cards of a particular class in the node.
          - `Tier0` provides a set of cards in the same `PCI` switch.
-         - `Tier1` provides a set of cards from at most on-hop away `PCI` switch.
+         - `Tier1` provides a set of cards from at most one-hop away `PCI` switch.
          - `Tier2` provides a set of cards from at most two-hops away `PCI` switch.

       2. Running a Multi AIU Job using `ibm.com/aiu_pf_tier0,tier1,tier2`: